SpikySabra/Kernel-Cactus/README.md

 # Kernel-Cactus
 It's pointy and it hurts!

+`Kernel Cactus` is a C written framework to utilize advanced attacks on Windows OS while utilising CVE-2021-21551 (dbutil_2_3.sys).

+# Pre - Reqs
+In order for Kernel Cactus to work it is required that you will have Dbutil_2_3.sys installed and its service started. how to do so? its your choice really. anything from sc.exe to 3rd party driver loaders is good.

 # Disclaimer
 This is a new framework still mostly at POC level for abusing CVE-2021-21551.
 As such, this framework tempers with danegrous variables in the kernel , which may cause BSOD from time to time.